I do not own these characters, or any rights to them, I am simply borrowing them to write a story for amusement purposes only.

 "A bender is a bender.
 Only you're not, but that doesn't mean you won't be.
 Still, even if you aren't, it can't keep you from following other paths.
 See?"

-"Yet here you are, following me," the guru beamed through his bushy beard.
+"Yet here you are, following me," the guru beamed through his bushy beard as he climbed as easily as a great lizard.
 "What does that make you?"

 "Completely insane," she declared earnestly.
 "Now, be quiet, and let me focus," she said, forcing herself higher on the slick rock.